 Throughout the nineteenth century, Europe witnessed it’s most widespread revolutionary wave now often referred to as the Spring of Nations or the Year of Revolution in 1848.
 This affected more than 50 countries with France, the Netherlands, the states of the German Confederation, Italy and the Austrian Empire being the most affected.
 The uprisings led to little political change but had a significant social and cultural change.
 Some reforms lasted and brought with them certain changes such as the abolition of serfdom in Austria and Hungary, the end of absolute monarchy in Denmark, and the introduction of representative democracy in the Netherlands.

 The initial success yet also the failure of the revolutions of 1848 can be attributed to the coming of different groups to oppose the conservative order.
 Even though these groups were not necessarily compatible with each other they did initially win ground but then they argued and fought against each other, they were either leaderless or lacked a clear goal, until most of the conservatives’ regained power.

 - The liberals: Who wanted to limit church influence and state power, generally wanted a republican government without monarchy and economic freedom & civil liberties.

-- The nationalists: They wanted a national unity based on common language, culture, religion, and shared history.
+- The nationalists: They wanted a national unity based on a common language, culture, religion, and shared history.